brian618/sudoku/readme.txt

 	Different difficulties were added by modifying the generation algorithm, allowing for a flag to decide which difficulty of game needs to be generated.
 Added time list:
-	A file has been added where the time needed to complete the game is added, at the finish of every game.
+	A file has been added for each difficulty where the time needed to complete the game is added, at the finish of every game.
 This file is also used, to display the previous game time on board.
 This time is recalculated every run as well as when easy, medium or hard is pressed.
+Added score:
+	Score is sent to a file.
+At the start of every game the score is read and best score is put on board.
+Formula for best score is 1000000 - (2-difficulty)*time.
 Fixed bug in solutions algorithm:
 	Ensured that the algorithm was checking zones, rows and columns because we noticed that it was previously only checking zones